-This paper is organized as follows.
-In Section II, we investigate link capacity distribution in a Japanese ISP network.
-In Section III, we explain about topology generation models and topologies which are used for evaluation.
-In Section IV, we investigate the difference of network performance by three distributions of link capacities.
-Section V concludes this paper.
-II.
-LINK CAPACITY DISTRIBUTION IN ISP ROUTER-LEVEL TOPOLOGY Ref.
-[9] investigates node processing capacities of a commercial ISP network in Japan.
-The author uses a disclosed information of link capacities in IIJ (Internet Initiative Japan) [10].
+3. LINK CAPACITY DISTRIBUTION IN ISP ROUTER-LEVEL TOPOLOGY

+Ref.
+[8] investigates node processing capacities of a commercial ISP network in Japan.
+The author uses a disclosed information of link capacities in IIJ (Internet Initiative Japan) [17].
 In the paper, a node processing capacity is defined as the sum of link capacity connected to the node.
 Figure 1, which was also presented in Ref.
-[9], shows the rank of node processing capacities in 2002.
+[8], shows the rank of node processing capacities in 2002.
 The vertical axis represents the node processing capacity and the horizontal axis represents the rank of that node.
 We observe that node processing capacity distribution obeys the power-law; its exponent is nearly -2.6.

 The result is interesting in that the power-law relationship again appears in the node processing capacity.
 However, one question arises whether the link capacity distribution follows the power-law or not.
-To answer this, we show the link capacity distribution in Figure 2; the result shows that the exponent of the link capacity distribution (for 40 higherranking) is -1, i.e., the distribution obeys the zip's law.
-The figure is obtained by using the information on IIJ backbone network in 2002, thus it is uncertain that other ISP topologies have the observation that the link capacity distribution obeys the zip's law.
+To answer this, we show the link capacity distribution in Figure 2; the result shows that the exponent of the link capacity distribution (for 40 higher-ranking) is -1, i.e., the distribution obeys the zipf's law.
+The figure is obtained by using the information on IIJ backbone network in 2002, thus it is uncertain that other ISP topologies have the observation that the link capacity distribution obeys the zipf's law.
 However, we believe that the observation is general because we can easily derive it by the non-blocking configuration of routers.
-Supposing that there is one uplink port with the capacity of X in a router and there are α numbers of links, then if the router to be non-blocking, the capacity of each link should be X/α .
+Supposing that there is one uplink port with the capacity of each link should be $X / \alpha$ .
 With this case, the exponent of link capacity distribution becomes -1.
 Base of this discussion, in the next section, we investigate the performance of networks when the link capacity distribution obeys the power-law with exponent -1.
-III.
-TOPOLOGIES FOR EVALUATION In this section, we explain topologies used for evaluation.